icarito/physics-with-xo/5_software_and_hardware.md

 ### Analog to Digital Conversion:

 When a sound reaches the sensitive mambrane of a microphone, it produces mechanical oscillations.
-The microphone turns these vibrations into electric oscillations, which consist in a set of voltage values that vary continuouslyll in time usually known as *analog signal*.
+The microphone turns these vibrations into electric oscillations, which consist in a set of voltage values that vary continuously in time usually known as *analog signal*.
 It consists of alternating voltages (AC for Alternating Current).

-If it is desired for a computer to process the analog signal obtained from a microphone, it needs to be translated to a format it can process, known as *digital signal*.
-It consist in a discrete set of integer values that are obtained from the original *analog signal*.
+If it is desired for a computer to process the analog signal obtained from a microphone, the signal needs to be translated to a format the computer can process, known as *digital signal*.
+It consist of a discrete set of integer values that are obtained from the original *analog signal*.
 This translation is necessary because the computer can only process *digital signals*.

 The electronical circuit that performs this translation is known as analog to digital converter (ADC from its initials).